 Webb’s NIRCam has proven crucial for observing areas like M82’s center, where layers of dust typically obscure the view in other wavelengths.
 The camera’s ability to capture infrared light allows it to reveal the galaxy’s core and its dynamic processes.

 “This image shows the power of Webb.
 Every single white dot in this image is either a star or a star cluster.
-We can start to distinguish all of these tiny point sources, which enables us to acquire an accurate count of all the star clusters in this galaxy,” noted study second author Rebecca Levy from the University of Arizona.
+We can start to distinguish all of these tiny point sources, which enables us to acquire an accurate count of all the star clusters in this galaxy,” noted study co-author Rebecca Levy from the University of Arizona.

 One of the NIRCam’s innovative features is its mode that prevents bright sources from overwhelming the detector, which was particularly useful in studying the intensely active center of Messier 82.

-In the image, the dark brown tendrils of dust weave through the galaxy’s glowing white core, interspersed with small green specks that represent concentrated areas of iron from supernova remnants.
+In the image, dark brown tendrils of dust weave through the galaxy’s glowing white core, interspersed with small green specks that represent concentrated areas of iron from supernova remnants.
 Red patches highlight regions where molecular hydrogen is illuminated by the radiation from nearby young stars.

-The study also focused on understanding how the galactic wind, driven by the rapid rate of star formation and subsequent supernovae, influences M82’s environment.
-The NIRCam images showed clumpy tendrils of gas, appearing in red, which extend above and below the galaxy’s plane, marking the path of this wind rushing out from the starburst’s core.
+The NIRCam images showed clumpy streams of gas, appearing in red, which extend above and below the galaxy’s plane, marking the path of this wind rushing out from the starburst’s core.

 A key revelation came from the NIRCam’s tracing of polycyclic aromatic hydrocarbons (PAHs), sooty chemical molecules that map out the structure of the galactic wind.
 To the surprise of researchers, the PAH emissions closely resembled the patterns of the hot, ionized gas, suggesting a more complex interaction within the wind than previously understood.